-The arrival of Dense Air has big implications for New Zealand’s cellular market, apart from anything else it will spice up the next spectrum auction.
+The arrival of Dense Air shifts the balance of power in New Zealand’s cellular market, apart from anything else it will spice up the next spectrum auction.

 London-based Dense Air has purchased a considerable amount of New Zealand wireless spectrum from Malcolm Dick’s Blue Reach business and Cayman Wireless.

 The company intends to set up a wholesale small cell mobile network.
-Dense Air says it will not compete direct with existing mobile carriers.
+It says it will not compete direct with existing mobile carriers.
 It says it can begin operation “almost immediately”.